Multicore Quantum Computing: Distributing Bell pairs using cavities

 In recent years numerous experimental works have explored the possibility of coherently coupling a semiconductor spin qubit with microwave photons~\cite{miCoherentSpinPhoton2018,samkharadzeStrongSpinphotonCoupling2018,landigCoherentSpinPhoton2018}.
 By placing a cobalt micromagnet above a single electron confined in a double quantum dot (DQD), references~\cite{miCoherentSpinPhoton2018,samkharadzeStrongSpinphotonCoupling2018} have leveraged the following two-step process to effectively couple electron spins with a cavity.
 First, the large magnetic field gradient generated by the micromagnet increases the spin-orbit coupling which leads to a hybridisation of the spin and charge degrees of freedom.
 Then, the dipole-dipole interaction between the cavity and the charge indirectly couples the spin to the cavity resulting in significant coupling rate (on the order of several MHz).

 Despite the fact that hybrid spin qubits are more prone to charge noise, references~\cite{miCoherentSpinPhoton2018,samkharadzeStrongSpinphotonCoupling2018} have achieved the strong coupling regime, i.e., the spin-photon coupling rate is greater than the spin decoherence rate and the cavity loss rate.
-Recently, Borjans et al. \cite{borjansResonantMicrowavemediatedInteractions2020}, demonstrated that one can coherently couple two spin qubits with a resonator by extending the architecture in \cite{miCoherentSpinPhoton2018} and Harvey-Collard et al. \cite{harvey-collardCircuitQuantumElectrodynamics2021} reported the coupling of distant spins through virtual photons.
+Recently, Borjans et al. \cite{borjansResonantMicrowavemediatedInteractions2020}, demonstrated that one can coherently couple two spin qubits with a resonator by extending the architecture in \cite{miCoherentSpinPhoton2018} and Harvey-Collard et al. \cite{harvey-collardCoherentSpinSpinCoupling2022} reported the coupling of distant spins through virtual photons.
 The latter represents a significant step towards the experimental realisation of cavity-mediated two-qubit gates.

 The success of these experiments has stimulated further theoretical work towards implementing long-range two-qubit gates.
-While Ref.~\cite{benitoOptimizedCavitymediatedDispersive2019} showed how an $\text{iSWAP}$ gate can be implemented with fidelities above $90\%$ by optimizing the spin-charge hybridisation with current hardware, Ref.~\cite{warrenLongdistanceEntanglingGates2019} has reported $99.5\%$ fidelity $\sqrt{\text{iSWAP}}$ gates by exploiting the low-energy dynamics of the system.
-It is important to note that both works assume a dispersive parameter regime: this regime may reduce cavity loss, but it results in relatively slow gates.
+While Ref.~\cite{benitoOptimizedCavitymediatedDispersive2019} showed how an $\text{iSWAP}$ gate can be implemented with fidelities above $90\%$ by optimising the spin-charge hybridisation with current hardware, Warren et al.~\cite{warrenLongdistanceEntanglingGates2019} have reported $99.5\%$ fidelity $\sqrt{\text{iSWAP}}$ gates by exploiting the low-energy dynamics of the system.
+More recently, the authors proposed a photon-mediated cross-resonance gate that is more robust to charge noise \cite{warrenRobustPhotonmediatedEntangling2021}.
+It is important to note that all these works assume a dispersive parameter regime: this regime may reduce cavity loss, but it results in relatively slow gates.

 In the present work we limit ourselves to generating specific Bell states using cavity mediated interactions, in contrast to long-range general unitary quantum gates in the dispersive regime which were the focus of the aforementioned prior works ~\cite{warrenLongdistanceEntanglingGates2019,benitoOptimizedCavitymediatedDispersive2019}.
 This allows us to work in a resonant parameter regime that generates entanglement on a significantly faster timescale at the cost of introducing small (coherent) errors.
 We propose to apply powerful purification techniques to reduce such errors in our raw Bell pairs thereby non-deterministically generating high-fidelity Bell pairs.
 After purification, these Bell pairs can be used as a resource to perform arbitrary two-qubit gates via gate teleportation.
 As we explain below in \cref{sec:applications}, more generally these Bell pairs can be used as valuable resources for a range of specific practical tasks beyond gate teleportation.